380th Air Expeditionary Wing: FB-111 era

-The stay of the B-52s assigned to the 380th was destined to be short.
-In 1968, plans were initiated to bring the Air Force's newest strategic aircraft, the General Dynamics FB-111 Aardvark to Plattaburgh.
+In 1968, plans were initiated to bring the Air Force's newest strategic aircraft, the General Dynamics FB-111 Aardvark to Plattsburgh.
 The FB-111A was the all-weather strategic bombing version of the F-111, intended as an interim successor to the B-52 and Convair B-58 Hustler of Strategic Air Command.

-On 8 October 1969, the FB-111A entered service with the 4007th Combat Crew Training Squadron of the 340th Bomb Group at Carswell Air Force Base, Texas.
+In October 1969, the FB-111A entered service with the 4007th Combat Crew Training Squadron of the 340th Bomb Group at Carswell Air Force Base, Texas.
 Even though the FB-111A was officially declared operational, it had yet to reach the combat forces.
 After reaching operational capability, the 4007th relocated to Plattsburg and became part of the wing.

-By the end of 1970, B-52s were transferred to Fairchild Air Force Base, Washington, and the last B-52G left Plattsburgh on 5 January 1971.
+By the end of 1970, B-52s were transferred to Fairchild Air Force Base, Washington.
+The last B-52G left Plattsburgh on 5 January 1971.
 Construction requirements for the new FB-111A were completed in 1969.
 Col. G.R.
 Abendhoff, 380th commander, piloted the first FB-111A to the base during Open house ceremonies on 17 July 1971.

 On 1 July 1972, the 380th Wing was redesignated the 380th Bombardment Wing, Medium.
 During the 1974 SAC bombing and navigation competition, the FB-111 and KC-135 crews from the 380th combined their effort with the support personnel to prove to be "The best of the best".
 The 380th was the first Wing equipped with the FB-111A to win the competition and would dominate again in the years to come.